cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

     * binding instance networks - Reserves networks for each VM that doesn't have one.
 1. Compiling packages - Calculates all packages and their dependencies that need to be compiled.
 It then begins compiling the packages and storing their output in the blobstore.
 The number of `workers` specified in the deployment configuration determines how many VMs can be created at once for compiling.
 1. Preparing DNS - Creates DNS entry if it doesn't exist.
-1. Creating bound missing VMs - Creates new VMs, deletes extra/oudated/idle VMs.
+1. Creating bound missing VMs - Creates new VMs, deletes extra/outdated/idle VMs.
 1. Binding instance VMs - Any unbound VMs are setup for the deployment.
 1. Preparing configuration - Pulls in the configurations for each job to be run.
 1. Updating/deleting jobs - Deletes unneeded instances, creates needed instances, updates existing instances if they are not already updated.
 This is the step where things get pushed live.
-1. Refilling resource pools - Creates missing VMs across resource pools after all instance updaters are finished to create additional VMs in order to balance resource pools.
+1. Refilling resource pools - Creates missing VMs across resource pools after all instance updaters are finished in order to balance resource pools.

 ## BOSH Deployment Manifest

 The BOSH Deployment manifest is a YAML file defining the layout and properties of the deployment.
-When BOSH user initiates a new deployment using CLI, BOSH Director receives a version of deployment manifest and creates a new deployment plan using this manifest (see [Steps of a Deployment](#steps-of-a-deployment)).
+When the BOSH user initiates a new deployment using CLI, BOSH Director receives a version of deployment manifest and creates a new deployment plan using this manifest (see [Steps of a Deployment](#steps-of-a-deployment)).
 Manifest contains several sections:

 * `name` [String, required] Deployment name.
 Single BOSH Director can manage multiple deployments and distinguishes them by name.
 * `director_uuid` [String, required] Director UUID.
 Identifies BOSH Director that manages given deployment.
 A targeted Director UUID should match this property in order for BOSH CLI to allow any operations on the deployment.
 * `release` [Hash, required] Release properties.
 	* `name` [String, required] Release name.
-References a release name that wiill be used to resolve the components of the deployment (packages, jobs).
+References a release name that will be used to resolve the components of the deployment (packages, jobs).
 	* `version` [String, required] Release version.
 Points to the exact release version to use.
 * `compilation` [Hash, required] Package compilation properties.
 	* `workers` [Integer, required] How many compilation VMs will be created to compile packages.